nnngrach/strava_auto_auth/README.md

 # strava_auto_auth

-Experimental script to get Strava authorization cookies
+Supporting script for AnyGIS Server.
+It need to scrapping Strava authorization cookies for loading Strava Heatmap.
+For browser emulation it using Headless Chrome, which deployed on Apify.com platform.